 The Gazetteer and Bibliography was originally compiled over a considerable number of years by Jeremy Wilkinson from Public Record Office and other sources of public record.
 He used the data and a set of BASIC programs to create a database, initially on a BBC B computer and later on PCs.

-I have used my versions of Jeremy’s files and my own programs to produce the gazetteer and bibliography of mines and quarries in north Wales and the persons associated with the mines and quarries, plus a list of relevant Crown Grants.
-Cross-references that provide additional information to that currently display are presented as links.
+I have used my versions of Jeremy’s files and my own programs to produce the gazetteer and bibliography of mines and quarries in north Wales and the persons and companies associated with the mining and quarrying, plus a list of relevant Crown Grants.
+Cross-references that lead to additional information to that currently displayed are presented as links.

 In addition, references to further secondary sources have been added as in many cases these are more accessible than the primary sources.